-The Eleanor Stubley Recording Prize was established by Professor Eleanor Stubley in 2016 to facilitate excellence and innovation in musical performance and creation.
-It is awarded by a committee established by the Dean of the Schulich School of Music to an outstanding graduate student in a performance, composition or conducting program at the Schulich School of Music for a transformative recording project.
+The Eleanor Stubley Recording Prize was established by late Professor Eleanor Stubley in 2016 to facilitate excellence and innovation in musical performance and creation.
+It is awarded by a committee established by the Associate Dean of Graduate Studies in Music to an outstanding graduate student in a performance, composition or conducting program at the Schulich School of Music for a transformative recording project.

 Applicants must form a team with a student in a Sound Recording program at McGill.

-Submit a detailed proposal to the Music Graduate Studies Office (graduatestudies.music [at] mcgill.ca) by Wednesday, February 28, 2018.
+Submit a detailed proposal to the Music Graduate Studies Office (graduatestudies.music [at] mcgill.ca) by TBD.

 - A description of the artistic theme or vision of the recording, with reference to specific repertoire, performance forces required, and the recording process.